Communication with submarines: Very low frequency

 VLF radio waves (3–30 kHz) can penetrate seawater to a few tens of metres and a submarine at shallow depth can use them to communicate.
 A deeper vessel can use a buoy equipped with an antenna on a long cable.
 The buoy rises to a few metres below the surface, and may be small enough to remain undetected by enemy sonar and radar.
 However, these depth requirements restrict submarines to short reception periods, and anti-submarine warfare technology may be capable of detecting the sub or antenna buoy at these shallow depths.

 Natural background noise increases as frequency decreases, so a lot of radiated power is required to overcome it.
 Worse, small antennas (relative to a wavelength) are inherently inefficient.
 This implies high transmitter powers and very large antennas covering square kilometres.
 This precludes submarines from transmitting VLF, but a relatively simple antenna (usually a long trailing wire) will suffice for reception.
 Hence, VLF is always one-way, from land to boat.
 If two-way communication is needed, the boat must ascend nearer to the surface and raise an antenna mast to communicate on higher frequencies, usually HF and above.

 Because of the narrow bandwidths available, voice transmission is impossible; only slow data is supported.
 VLF data transmission rates are around 300 bit/s, so data compression is essential.

-Only a few countries operate VLF facilities for communicating with their submarines — Norway, France, United States, Russia, United Kingdom, Germany, Australia, Pakistan, and India.
+Only a few countries operate VLF facilities for communicating with their submarines — Norway, France, the United States, Russia, the United Kingdom, Germany, Australia, Pakistan, and India.